FAQ

 Can I?

 Can I buy tickets in advance?
 Yes, and it is highly suggested to buy your bath entries (Szechenyi Baths, Gellert Spa) to avoid the queues at the cashiers.
-Online tickets entitle you to Expedited QR Code Entry through a private entrance, you can enjoy the baths for a full day visit, with either a private changing cabin or a locker.
+Online tickets entitle you to Expedited QR Code Entry through a private entrance, you can enjoy the baths for a full day visit, with either a private changing cubicle (cabin) or a locker.
+Ticket types vary, so take a look at them and check the inclusions to find the best match.

 Neck Massage Szechenyi Bath Budapest